Botswana Ministry of Education and Skills Development

 Parents are also important partners in the libraries.
 They monitor the school library and work with the children through special displays such as the Culture Corner.
 Parent Teacher Associations are active throughout Botswana and libraries have often been a priority project.
 Parents understand how important books and reading are to the future of their children and are willing to do what they can to help support the libraries.

 Botswana was proud to host the first ALP African Partners Summit in 2008.
 About 20 of our staff took part and over 1000 Batswana attended a celebration of all of our new primary school libraries.
+In 2017, it was our pleasure to host the Summit once again.
+We are proud of what we have accomplished in Botswana with ALP and eagerly shared our beautiful libraries with our partners from eight other countries.
 We learned a lot of new ideas about what ideas work best in rural African libraries and we loved sharing our successful ideas, too.
 These Summits are very exciting to us and we get a lot of inspiration and motivation from them on how to improve our libraries.

 What we have accomplished with ALP

-So far, we have started or improved 381 libraries with the African Library Project in just eight years!
+So far, we have started or improved 503 libraries with the African Library Project in just eight years (as of June 2019)!
 Our schools range from 100-900 students and of course, more come each year to take advantage of the library.
-Over 390,000 of our students now can read during their regularly scheduled visits to the library.
+Over 517,000 of our students now can read during their regularly scheduled visits to the library.
 At one of our schools, everyone including the administration comes in an hour early each day, just to read now.
 We are experimenting with special weeks of just reading for our second and third graders to help improve their love of reading.
 We have begun putting the building of libraries in our plans for new schools to be built because we now see the value of reading and have a way to get books.

 Our hopes and wishes